transferwise/pipelinewise/docs/project/about.rst

 -------

-PipelineWise was started in August 2018 by Peter Kosztolanyi at TransferWise and the project was open sourced in May 2018.
+PipelineWise was started in August 2018 by Peter Kosztolanyi at TransferWise and the project might be open sources in the near future.

 Committers
 ----------